arjunchib/blurp-v2/README.md

-# Disco 🪩
+# Blurp

-A Discord framework for Deno!
+A Discord framework for Cloudflare Workers, Bun, Node, and Deno!

 ## Getting started